sebhalldesigns/GSPCore-C/docs/general/Devlog.md

 3. CoreGraphics - for use on macOS and iOS
 4. HTML5 Canvas - for use on Web and possibly Android

+## 30/06/2024

+Started work on both Cairo and Direct2D implementations.